parbasu/parbasu.github.io/another-page.md

 [back](./)

+The following interactive visualization is taken from bokeh and deployed via heroku:

+<iframe height="800" width="800" src="https://testingbasu.herokuapp.com/testing"></iframe>

-The following is taken from the bookeh documentation:
+The following is also taken from the bokeh documentation:

 <iframe src="/assets/img/anscombe.html"
     sandbox="allow-same-origin allow-scripts"